Sobeston/zig.guide/chapter-5.md

 Similar to how well formed code has a suspend for every resume, each `async` function invocation with a return value must be matched with an `await`.
 The value yielded by `await` on the async frame corresponds to the function's return.

-You may notice that `func3` here is a normal function, and no part of it implies that it is an async function.
-Regardless, you may call it from an async context as Zig's async does not suffer from the [colored function problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
+You may notice that `func3` here is a normal function (i.e. it has no suspend points - it is not an async function).
+Despite this, `func3` can work as an async function when called from an async invocation.

 ```zig
 fn func3() u32 {